-To ensure that the system meets these requirements:
+To ensure that the system meets these requirements, follow these steps:

-1. To determine which version of Solaris is installed, enter the following command:
+To determine which version of Solaris is installed, enter the following command:

 '''

-uname -r
+uname -r 5.9

 '''

+In this example, the version shown is Solaris 9 (5.9).
 If necessary, refer to your operating system documentation for information about upgrading the operating system.

-To determine whether the required packages are installed, enter a command similar to the following:
+2. To determine whether the required packages are installed, enter a command similar to the following:

 '''

-pkginfo -i SUNWarc SUNWbtool SUNWhea SUNWlibm \
+pkginfo -i SUNWarc SUNWbtool SUNWhea SUNWlibm \ SUNWlibms SUNWsprot

-SUNWlibms SUNWsprot SUNWsprox SUNWtoo SUNWilof \
+SUNWsprox SUNWtoo SUNWi1of \

-SUNWilcs SUNWil5cs SUNWxwfnt
+SUNWi1cs SUNWi15cs SUNWxwfnt

 '''